This article was originally published on August 26, 2019.

 “I’m still sorting out my pronouns.” --Ezri, DS9, "Prodigal Daughter", Season 7, Episode 11

-Lieutenant Commander Jadzia Dax is Star Trek’s first nonbinary character.
+Lieutenant Commander Jadzia Dax is a character that has always explored gender and sexuality in a fascinating way, with many fans reading her as trans or nonbinary.
 In my favorite episode featuring her, “Blood Oath,” she reunites with three Klingon warriors she knew when she was Curzon Dax.
-Her Klingon friends treat her the same as they did when she was Curzon, a male Klingon.
+Her Klingon friends treat her the same as they did when she was Curzon, rather than changing their perspective of her now that the Dax symbiont was in a female host.
 In “Rejoined,” she became the first female character to kiss another woman on screen in the Star Trek universe, and it’s one of the first televised lesbian kisses ever.
 Some networks refused to air that episode.
-While co-director and executive producer Ira Steven Behr argues he didn’t do enough with nonbinary gender roles in DS9’s documentary, Jadzia’s inclusion was a start.
+While co-director and executive producer Ira Steven Behr argues he didn’t do enough with queer, trans, or nonbinary roles in DS9’s documentary, Jadzia’s inclusion was a start.

-In many ways, Lieutenant Ezri Dax embraces the nonbinary role much more effectively than Jadzia could.
+In some ways, Lieutenant Ezri Dax embraces a queer role much more effectively than Jadzia could.
 In the mirror universe Ezri was a lesbian, as seen in "The Emperor's New Cloak,” and the episode did not receive nearly the same level of criticism as “Rejoined.”
-She continued Dax’s nonbinary persona, though Star Trek didn’t fully embrace a LGBTQ+ character until Discovery’s Lieutenant Stamets.
+She continued Dax’s revolutionary persona, though Star Trek didn’t fully embrace LGBTQ+ characters until Star Trek: Discovery.

 "There are three things to remember about being a starship captain.
 Keep your shirt tucked in, go down with the ship... and never abandon a member of your crew." --"Dark Frontier Part 2," Season 5, Episode 16